abrahambyneni/jCleaningSchedule/README.md

 [Changelog][]
 [Wiki]

+### Program description: ###
+jCleaningSchedule is program for printing house cleaning schedules.
+Program generates printable table which contains for each week names of people who do work in each floor and name of people who does main work (main schedule).

+Program supports change of font and color of table and also supports selection of preferred columns.

 ### Main features: ###
 - Prints table for scheduling who will do what
+- If you want you can select which columns will contain the table
+- You can change table font, colors, margins, page size and orientation
+- Names in table are alternated after week
+- Supports every day of week as a first day of week
 - You can manage floors from 0. floor (ground floor) to INT_MAX (2^31 - 1). floor
-- If you want you can print one main schedule
-- Supports every day of week as a first day of week
-- You can change table font, colors, margins, page size and orientation

 ### Supported languages: ###
 Czech, English